coreboot/coreboot/Documentation/mainboard/asrock/h110m-dvs.md

 ## Known issues

 - The VGA port doesn't work.

-- PEG x16 port training correctly runs only at link speed of 2.5GT/s(gen1).
-  It takes more time to research the schematic of this board.
+Discrete graphic card is used as primary device for display output (if CONFIG_ONBOARD_VGA_IS_PRIMARY is not set).
+Dynamic switching between iGPU and PEG is not yet supported.

 - SuperIO GPIO pin is used to reset Realtek chip.
 However, since the Logical Device 7 (GPIO6, GPIO7, GPIO8) is not initialized, the network